 The waterside Terrace, Bar and Riverview lounge all offer spectacular westerly views of the river and can be enjoyed both winter and summer.
 Our Club room accommodates up to 100 people for Suppers and is used every Sunday throughout the winter when the caterers cook their Sunday Roast.
 The first floor Chart Room, with its own Balcony, can be hired by Members for smaller private events.
 Every summer the marquee provides additional space for the courses and regattas.
 These facilities can be hired by Members for private events (see Social section for more details).

 The club also has good sized changing rooms with showers and plenty of hot water for racers and visitors alike.

-The club runs a year-round social programme for all ages – from picnic sails, junior disco, Sailors Suppers, Sunday Roasts, themed meal evenings, coffee mornings, talks and quizzes, summer parties, sundowners and an annual Ball.
+The club runs a year-round social programme for all ages – from junior discos, Sailors Suppers, Sunday Roasts, themed meal evenings, coffee mornings, talks and quizzes, summer parties and an annual Ball.

-The club welcome new members and Membership is open to all.
-Temporary membership is open for a year to anyone who would like to try the club with committing to full membership.
+The club welcomes new members and Membership is open to all.
+Temporary membership for a month, week or day is available for those who would like to try the club without committing to full membership.
 Membership rates are detailed on the membership page of the site.

 There are additional charges for boat storage, use of the slipways, slipping – see About Us for more information.